Pumpkin Chocolate Chip Muffins

 - In a large bowl, mix together white flour, whole wheat flour, pumpkin pie spice, baking powder, baking soda and salt.

-- In a medium bowl, beaten egg.
+- In a medium bowl, beat the egg.
 Stir in pumpkin, buttermilk, sugar, melted butter and vanilla.
 Mix in carrots.

 - Add wet ingredients to dry ingredients and stir together until just combined.
 (Do not over-mix, as it makes the muffins tough and dense.)
 Gently stir in chocolate chips.